Which Title Will Win in our Battle of the Games of 2021?

 The follow-up to Ryu Ga Gotoku Studio’s 2019 Yakuza spin-off, Lost Judgment once again puts players in control of Takayuki Yagami, a private eye who finds himself pulled into a vast conspiracy filled with unsavory characters.
 However, while the story beats and punch-drunk combat will be familiar to fans of the Yakuza series, it’s what Lost Judgment manages to do differently that sets this spin-off apart from the pack.

 That’s not to say Lost Judgment’s school segments are the only things the sequel does to stand out from its predecessor.
-From the addition of parkour and stealth mechanics to even more activities littered around the game’s two cities to keep you busy, Lost Judgment offers enough Ryu Ga Gotoku goodness to keep fans of the Yakuza franchise busy for dozens of hours.
+From the addition of parkour and stealth mechanics to even more activities littered around the game’s two cities to keep you busy, Lost Judgment offers enough Ryu Ga Gotoku goodness to guarantee fans of the Yakuza franchise glued to their controllers for dozens of hours.

 Sadly, the future of the Judgment series is uncertain due to a dispute between Sega and Kagami actor Takuya Kimura’s talent agency.
 But if Lost Judgment happens to be the last we see of the scrappy investigator, the franchise is indeed ending on a high note.